Bhagatsingh188/Create-K8s-Cluster-on-Virtualbox/README.md

 4. update the file ---> sudo nano /etc/fstab  and comment the line which have swap in it.

 5. Note IP address of HOST-ONLY network using command "ip addr" in terminal.
-   - Now make following entry in file sudo nano /etc/network/interfaces . we are doing this step to make IP Address static, so that it does not change after reboot.
+   - Now make following entry in file --> sudo nano /etc/network/interfaces (we are doing this step to make IP Address static, so that it does not change after reboot).
       - #configure enp0s8
       - auto enp0s8
       - iface enp0s8 inet static